-Refer to "Flue Terminal Location" on page 34 for flue terminal clearances from other objects in accordance with AS 5601 or AS/NZS 5601.1.
+Refer to "Flue Terminal Location" on page 44 for flue terminal clearances from other objects in accordance with AS/NZS 5601.1.

 Follow the relevant instructions pertaining to the type of flue installation, with the following additional requirements in relation to flue terminal clearances to be taken into account.
 The distances are based on using the coaxial flue system components.